emmaszc/sqlalchemy-challenge/README.md

 ## Analysis

 This project analyzes weather in Hawaii.
-The primary analysis, in 'climate_starter.ipynb', uses SQLAlchemy to connect to a sqlite database and perform a precipitation analysis.
+The primary analysis, in `climate_starter.ipynb`, uses SQLAlchemy to connect to a sqlite database and perform a precipitation analysis.

 ## Flask App